ecosensors/EcoDs18b20/README.md

  Library for the DS18B20, under development and without guarantee.
 Update will come later

-It's based on the following code [See more](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-1-wire-ds18b20-et-une-carte-arduino-genuino/) (The following code may contains errors)
+It's based on the following code [See more](https://www.carnetdumaker.net/articles/mesurer-une-temperature-avec-un-capteur-1-wire-ds18b20-et-une-carte-arduino-genuino/)

 ```
 #include <OneWire.h>